 Some thought it was a sign that the economy was improving because they signed a three-year lease.
 When they opened the restaurant, it had 30 seats.
 A dinner of steak, potatoes, spiced pears, rolls and two fresh veggies could be had for $1.

 For 54 years until its closing in 1988, the family-owned restaurant mastered outstanding and elegant comfort food highlighted by fresh, hot rolls and very rich desserts.
 They often shared their recipes with their customers.
 It grew to a seating capacity of 300 and served 320,000 meals annually by the 1970s.
-Rock Hudson and Charlton Heston, both of whom lived in Winnetka, were regulars, and Colonel Sanders became good friends with the Klingemans.
+Rock Hudson and Charlton Heston, both of whom lived on the North Shore, were regulars, and Colonel Sanders became good friends with the Klingemans.

 For most of its life, the restaurant was really the only true dinner option in Winnetka.